 Lunch opening: Monday to Thursday 12-9.30, Friday to Saturday 12-10, Sunday 12-9

 Dinner opening: Monday to Thursday 12-9.30, Friday to Saturday 12-10, Sunday 12-9

 Food and drink

-Real ales: Weetwood Ales Best Bitter, Eastgate & Cheshire Cat, guest ales
+Real ales: Weetwood Ales Best Bitter, Eastgate and Cheshire Cat, guest ales